 A sugar-laden diet may raise your risk of dying of heart disease even if you aren’t overweight.
-So says a major study published online this week in JAMA Internal Medicine.
+So says a major study published in JAMA Internal Medicine.

 Added sugars make up at least 10% of the calories the average American eats in a day.
 But about one in 10 people get a whopping one-quarter or more of their calories from added sugar.